chaseruskin/orbit/docs/src/reference/names.md

-# Names
+# Ip Specification

 In order to identify an ip among others, Orbit requires users to assign a human-readable _name_ to each created ip.
+The name is just one component of how to identify an ip, while an ip is fully identified by its _specification_, or _spec_.

-In addition to the human-readable name, Orbit assigns a _universally unique identifier_ (UUID) to each ip.
+While user's provide their own name for an ip, Orbit assigns a _universally unique identifier_ (UUID) to each ip.
 UUIDs are required in order to avoid namespace collisions at the ip level in Orbit's decentralized system.

+Lastly, users provide a version, which denotes the current state of the ip.

+An ip spec is composed of the ip's name, UUID, and version.

 ## Name